 - 9.59J Psycholinguistics (same as 24.905J)

 - 9.85 Topics in Infant and Early Childhood Cognition

-For Course 9 majors only 9.00 may be double counted for the concentration and/or the minor.
+For Course 9 majors only 9.00 may be double counted for the concentration.

-You may also contact the Undergraduate Administrator in Brain and Cognitive Sciences: Susan Lanza, 46-2005, x3-0482, email@example.com
+For more information, please contact the Academic Administrator in Brain and Cognitive Sciences: Kris Kipp email@example.com